-The adaptive features in CISL will provide recommendations for supports and content that individualize learning with the ultimate goal of creating expert learners.
+The adaptive features in Clusive will provide recommendations for supports and content that individualize learning with the ultimate goal of creating expert learners.

-So, how will CISL use adaptive learning solutions to help build expert learners?
-CISL tools will:
+How does CISL use adaptive learning solutions to help build expert learners?
+CISL tools:

 - Prompt and support learners in exploring their preferences

 - Use information from learners’ prior actions and work products to suggest and deliver helpful supports and content

 - Give learners agency over how and when adaptive supports and content appear

 - Build self-awareness by explaining system recommendations and changes